WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 # Common Patterns for Storing Verifiable Credentials

-In this section we identify common patterns of using storage of verifiable credentials among three projects - [DClaims](https://github.com/inesc-id/dclaims-news), [Pillar Project](https://pillarproject.io/), [OpenBadges](https://openbadges.org/) and [Chlu](https://chlu.io).
+In this section we identify common patterns of using storage of verifiable credentials among four projects - [DClaims](https://github.com/inesc-id/dclaims-news), [Pillar Project](https://pillarproject.io/), [OpenBadges](https://openbadges.org/) and [Chlu](https://chlu.io).
 We